St John's is a Congregation of the Church of Scotland. The Congregational Roll stands at around 725.

 Details of all services and events appear each week in the Largs and Millport Weekly News.

-A monthly bulletin is circulated around the congregation by Lady Visitors and extra copies of this are available on request.
+A monthly bulletin is circulated around the congregation by Church Visitors and extra copies of this are available on request.

 Communion services are held on the last Sunday of January, April and October and also on the Thursday evening of Holy Week.

-Enquiries about marriage services and baptisms should be directed to the Minister or Session Clerk.
+Enquiries about marriage services and baptisms should be directed to the Minister.

-Anyone, including new residents to the town, who may be considering becoming part of the family of St John's, or who may wish further information about the congregation, should feel free to contact the Minister or Session Clerk.
+Anyone, including new residents to the town, who may be considering becoming part of the family of St John's, or who may wish further information about the congregation, should feel free to contact the Minister.

 If you would like to request more information about St John's or arrange a visit, please contact us by clicking here.